hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;">published online</span>
   - worm: a software program that copies itself from one computer to another, without human interaction
   - spam: unwanted messages in an email inbox
-  - back-door virus: any form of program that grants unauthorised access to an entire system via a software or network vulnerability (Trojan malware attacks)
+  - back-door virus: any form of program that grants unauthorized access to an entire system via a software or network vulnerability (Trojan malware attacks)
   - front-door attacks: require the actions of the user to allow the virus to infect the system
   - risk of Internet browser to access cloud-based service: vulnerabilities within protocol
+  - vulnerability to see th epassword being transmitted in clear text: <span style="color: #bb6600;">unencrypted links for traffic</span>

 - Categories of attacks